 The most common values will be objects or arrays, but any JSON value is permitted.

-See json.org for more information about JSON values.
+See json.org for a definition of JSON values.

 3. Line Separator is '\n'